Ramona's Cuisine

 They loved it.
 It is crispy, flavoursome and full of personality.
 Definitely not one of those boring ones ??:-)).

-This dessert is a true delight and a real treat since it is healthy, gluten-free and quite low carbs too.
+This dessert is a true delight and real treat since it is a healthy, gluten-free dessert.
+It also contains quite a low amount of carbs too.

 I was talking earlier about changing ingredients, adding new ones, so one option, for example, can be adding desiccated coconut can help with adding sweetness to it and you can cut on the syrup or honey.
-By all means, if you want it sweeter you can add as much syrup or honey at the end when serving it with a nice knob of crème fraîche or and indulgent stream of double cream ?.
-The eggs can also be replaced by chia seeds which you may soak for a good 20 minutes or so one tablespoon of chis seeds to replace 1 egg.
+By all means, if you want it sweeter you can add as much syrup or honey at the end when serving it with a nice knob of crème fraîche or and an indulgent stream of double cream ?.
+The eggs can also be replaced by chia seeds which you can soak in water for 20 minutes, or so one tablespoon of chis seeds to replace 1 egg.

 It is believed to be on the list of those healthier cooking oils available since it is low in saturated fat and it has a quite high smoking point thus it keeps our heart kicking healthily ?.